Mauray-Jain/hot-man/README.md

 - buy/place order page
 - clearing of cart
 - the bug where having an empty cart causes a crash
-- the bug where going back from cart is nigh impossible
 - popups
 - constrains on phone no and otp fields
 - focus shifting with tab